Oh Hi! I’m Moriah.

 Making things keeps me optimistic, and thus keeps me sane.

 Life has handed me my own set of challenges, and I usually cope by making art out of the hard parts of my story.
 Here, this has manifested itself as a blog about creative business and food photography

-I was diagnosed with Celiac Disease over 10 years ago which has opened up other health issues over the years that I’ve managed through a whole food diet.
+I was diagnosed with Celiac Disease over 10 years ago which has opened up other health issues over the years that I’ve managed through a whole food diet and mindfulness.
 This blog began as my way of taking my reality and making something beautiful of it with delicious gluten free recipes, and now it’s a place where I share about creative business and food photography.
 I hope it brings a beautiful bright spot into your life, too!